Skip to main content

 SDK method

 You need to use the SDK method addData(), which is documented in all of our SDKs.
-For more technical considerations regarding this method, please refer to this article.
+For more details regarding the use of custom data in SDKs, please refer to this article.

 Data API / Server to Server integration